-When considering raising backyard chickens, first determine if they are allowed in your area.
+If you’re considering joining the backyard chicken movement for self-sufficiency, first find out if you have chicken permission.
 Many townships, villages and cities have embraced the benefits of backyard flocks; however, chicken keeping is not yet permitted everywhere.

-To determine if a backyard flock is accepted in your area, follow these steps:
+To determine if backyard chicken coops are permitted in your area, follow these steps:

-Begin the discussion by calling a member of your local planning board, county clerk or animal control representative.
-Contact information for the correct person can typically be located on your city’s website.
+Contact your local government officials to ask about your city’s chicken ordinance and determine if backyard chickens are permitted.
+Begin by calling your local planning board, county clerk or animal control.
+Contact information for these offices is typically located on your city’s website.

-3. Secure a copy of the local ordinances.
+3. Secure a copy of the local chicken ordinance.